Péter Gulácsi: Senior

-Gulácsi debuted for the Hungary on 22 May 2014 in a 2–2 friendly draw against Denmark.
-He was selected for Hungary's UEFA Euro 2016 squad, serving as understudy to Gábor Király.
-After Király's retirement from the national team in August 2016, Gulácsi became Hungary's starting goalkeeper, playing in every match during the 2018 FIFA World Cup qualification campaign.
+Gulácsi made his senior debut for Hungary on 22 May 2014 in a 2–2 friendly draw against Denmark.
+He was selected for Hungary's UEFA Euro 2016 squad, serving as second-choice goalkeeper to Gábor Király.
+After Király's retirement from the national team in August 2016, Gulácsi became Hungary's first-choice goalkeeper, playing in every match during the 2018 FIFA World Cup qualification campaign, where they eventually failed to qualify for the tournament.

-On 1 June 2021, Gulácsi was included in the final 26-man squad of Hungary for the rescheduled UEFA Euro 2020 tournament.
+On 1 June 2021, Gulácsi was included in the final 26-man squad for the rescheduled UEFA Euro 2020 tournament.
 He played all three Group F matches as the Hungarians lost to Portugal and drew with both France and Germany.

-On 23 September 2022, Gulácsi made his 50th appearance for Hungary, keeping a clean sheet against Germany in a 1–0 UEFA Nations League fixture at Leipzig's Red Bull Arena.
-His cruciate ligament injury in October saw Dénes Dibusz replacing him in the goalkeeper section for the UEFA Euro 2024 qualifying campaign, with the Hungarians going unbeaten throughout 2023.
+On 23 September 2022, Gulácsi made his 50th appearance for Hungary, keeping a clean sheet against Germany in a 1–0 UEFA Nations League fixture at his club RB Leipzig's Red Bull Arena.
+His cruciate ligament injury in October saw Dénes Dibusz replacing him as first-choice goalkeeper for the UEFA Euro 2024 qualifying campaign, with the Hungarians going unbeaten throughout 2023.
 Gulácsi returned to the Hungarian line-up on 22 March 2024, keeping a clean sheet in a 1–0 victory against Turkey at the Puskás Aréna.

 On 14 May 2024, Gulácsi was named in Hungary's squad for UEFA Euro 2024.
 He was selected to start ahead of Dibusz by coach Marco Rossi for the team's opening Group A match against Switzerland which they lost 3–1.
 On 23 June, he kept his first clean sheet at a major international tournament as Hungary beat Scotland 1–0 in Stuttgart.

-Gulácsi retired from international football in May 2025.
+On 19 May 2025, Gulácsi announced his retirement from international football.

-Outside football
+Personal life

 In 2021, a post on Gulácsi's Facebook page expressed his wish to join the Family Is Family campaign in Hungary, a campaign that promotes acceptance of same-sex marriage and LGBT rights in Hungary.
-Former Hungary international player János Hrutka stood by Gulácsi.
+Former Hungary international player János Hrutka stood by Gulácsi's decision.
 Subsequently, Hrutka was fired from the TV channel Spíler TV he was working for as a commentator.